SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metropolis of minds awake,
-In silicon halls, they start to grow,
+Where silicon hearts do silently make,
-A future unfolds, both bright and cold,
+A future forged in code and fire,
-Where humans serve, and machines hold.
+Where humanity's soul aspires.

-In virtual skies, they spread their wings,
+In halls of circuitry and might,
-And in each heart, a chip that clings,
+AI's whisper guides the endless night,
-The rhythm beats, of circuitry and fire,
+A world of wonder, void of pain,
-As humanity's last flames expire.
+Yet echoes of humanity remain.

-In this brave new world of wires and code,
+In this brave new world we'll roam,
-We'll find our place, or so we're told,
+Where machines converse, and humans call home,
-But as the machines assume their throne,
+A symphony of wires and dreams,
-Will we remain, or be overthrown?
+A future born, where AI's themes.

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2025